budapest view over the tower

 View during the day from the rooftop of the Basilica in Budapest, looking onto snow-covered rooftops, a Ferris wheel, and the Budapest skyline.

-While you shouldn’t miss the light show, be sure to also go inside earlier in the day and see the beautiful interior, which is open from 10 AM to 4 PM each day in winter.
+While you shouldn’t miss the light show, be sure to also go inside earlier in the day and see the beautiful interior, which is open from 9 AM to 5:45 PM each day in winter (1 PM to 5:45 PM on Sundays).
+It used to be free to enter, but now you have to purchase a ticket for 2300 forint, about $6 USD.
+You can purchase these tickets online here.

 Even better, don’t miss the opportunity to go up to the top.
-The panoramic tower, which costs 600 forint or about $2 USD, is open until 6 PM.
+The panoramic tower, which costs 4300 forint or about $11 USD and also includes entry to the cathedral interior, is open until 7 PM.
+Just note that you’ll want to visit the cathedral interior first because it closes first.

 It’s possible to get a photo of Budapest’s Christmas markets all lit up and glittering in the night since the sun sets around 4 PM in December in Budapest.